 Nawaz Sharif, Ousted Pakistani Leader, Sentenced To 10 Years For Corruption

 Former Pakistani Prime Minister Nawaz Sharif has been sentenced to 10 years in prison for his role in the massive corruption scandal that caused his ouster last year.
-The country's National Accountability Bureau handed down the verdict Friday, pairing it with a seven-year sentence for his daughter Maryam, who many consider his political heir.
+The country's National Accountability Bureau handed down the verdict Friday, pairing it with a seven-year sentence for his daughter Maryam, whom many consider his political heir.

 The sentences mark a grim milestone for Sharif, who has seen his political fortunes fall with stunning speed in the past year.
 At this time last year, he was still serving his third term as Pakistan's premier — but revelations about his financial dealings, uncovered as part of the massive Panama Papers leaks, loosened his grip on power.